 speaker

 Julian Mitchell

-Hi, good morning.
-I suppose just wanna sort of double check, because you're talking about inventories being high because of expected sort of demand inflection, but you're not seeing that inflection yet.
-And when I look at the inventories to say trailing 12 months sales, I think they're at 21% in September, and inventories are up low double digit year on year.
-Pre-COVID your inventory to sales was 15.
-So just wanna understand, should we expect for the medium term your inventory to sales runs at sort of 20% plus, and that's the kind of sustainable go forward rate from here?
+Hi.
+Good morning.
+I suppose just want to sort of double check, you know, because you're talking about inventories being high because of expected sort of demand inflection, but you're not seeing that inflection yet.
+And when I look at the inventories to, say, trailing 12-month sales, I think they're at 21% in September and inventories are up low double digit year on year.
+You know pre-COVID your inventory to sales was 15.
+So just want to understand should we expect for the medium term your inventory to sales runs at sort of 20% plus and that's the kind of sustainable go forward rate from here?

 speaker

 Yeah, Julian, I think it's a great question.
 Look, a couple of things.
 Number one, we've talked a little bit about taking incremental customers into 2025.
-I think Brooks talked about the ramp up that is happening actually in Q4 of the new account.
-And we have pre-positioned some inventory to be able to fill the slew of initial orders and fill the orders that are rates that the customer is expecting.
+I think Brooks talked about the ramp-up that is happening actually in Q4 of the new account, and we have prepositioned some inventory to be able to fill the slew of initial orders and fill the fill the order set of rates that the customer is expecting.
 So I'll put that on one side.
-On the other side, as these cycles inflect, historically we have been in a position where we could not fully capitalize on some of the available business that was coming our way and very quickly we build up substantial amount of past year backlog.
-And so what we have, when we take a look at the analytics on the business, and we look at the same data that you very carefully monitor, the PMIs have been negative for over 24 months.
-While we are not calling the reversal of the PMI cycle, we believe that we have a lot closer to that inflection and perhaps we were thinking at the beginning of the year of 2024, if you recall.
-And so, as we think about our business, we just wanna make sure that we position ourselves well.
+On the other side, as these cycles inflect, historically we have been in a position where we could not fully capitalize on some of the available business that was coming our way and very quickly we build up substantial amount of past due backlog.
+And so what we have, you know, when we take a look at the analytics on the business and we, you know, we look at the same data that you very, very carefully monitor, the PMIs have been negative for over 24 months.
+While we are not calling the reversal of the PMI cycle, we believe that we are a lot closer to that inflection than perhaps we were thinking at the beginning of the year of 2024, if you recall.
+And so, you know, as we think about our business, we just want to make sure that we position ourselves well.
 We will run with slightly elevated level of inventory into the next up cycle.
 We believe that that will position us well to take more market share.
-And we have enough initiative to our disposals to be able to deliver on the free cash flow commitments that we have committed to the analyst community and to our shareholders.
+And we have enough initiative on, you know, to our disposals to be able to deliver on the free cash flow commitments that we have committed to to the analyst community and to our shareholders.
 So that's kind of how we are thinking about it.

+speaker